starship/starship/docs/fr-FR/config/README.md

 threshold = 4
 ```

 ## Kubernetes

 Displays the current Kubernetes context name and, if set, the namespace from the kubeconfig file.
-The namespace needs to be set in the kubeconfig file, this can be done via `kubectl config set-context starship-cluster --namespace
+The namespace needs to be set in the kubeconfig file, this can be done via `kubectl config set-context starship-cluster --namespace astronaut`.
-astronaut`.
 If the `$KUBECONFIG` env var is set the module will use that if not it will use the `~/.kube/config`.

-::: tip
+::: remarque

 This module is disabled by default.
 To enable it, set `disabled` to `false` in your configuration file.